 “All of your additional images and text will be read based on the emotional state that this second image puts them in“

 Speaking directly to the emotional state of the customer requires a deep understanding of the problem your product solves.
+It also helps to understand their intent – more on why intent matters here.
 Here are some examples of how we’ve done this:

 - For food products we often think about taste, smell or touch.
 The person is likely hungry or is looking for a feeling that this type of food gives them.